 Diagla, Palkia, and Giratina

 Through Distribution at special events, a Pikachu colored Pichu from the event (Pokemon Diamond, Pearl, or Platinum) can be transferred to Pokemon HeartGold or Pokemon SoulSilver Versions for a chance to catch a special Pichu.
 The way to do this is to take the Pikachu colored Pichu through Ilex Forest and near Celebi's Shrine/Protector's Shrine then watch as a Spikey-Eared Pichu comes to Ethan/Lyra (character).
 The Spikey-Eared Pichu may have to be captured in battle or if friendship is high enough with the Pikachu colored Pichu, it will let you catch it with no battle.
+It also can not be transferred to the Generation V games Black & White and Black & White Version 2.

 - The Yellow Forest PokeWalker Route-To have the chance to catch Pikachus (April 1st- May 5th 2010)